bloominstituteoftechnology/webtesting-iv-challenge/api.md

 ### ROUTES
 > routes that use the following HTTP verbs: GET, PUT, POST, and DELETE. - OKAY √

+### TODO:
+1. Input exception handling
+2. GET single DB entry by name
+3. params and query routes
+4. PUT modification in all records?

 </p></details>

 ***
 # /food